Ransu-ll/Omori-Dialogue-Generator/README.md

 ## Copyright
 All image assets found under the Character Images folder belong to OMOCAT and I do not claim to own any of these assets.
 The only asset I modified was the icon used for the website.
+For more information on the licensing, see [the license](LICENSE.md).

 The OMORI game website can be found here: https://omori-game.com/